TommyScribble/feedback-popup/README.md

 ### Prerequisites

-[Node.js](http://nodejs.org/) =10.22.0 must be installed as this is currently using Gulp v3 for dev
+[Node.js](http://nodejs.org/) =22.14.0 must be installed.
+If you are using Volta this is already pinned.

 ### Installation

-- Running `yarn` in the app's root directory will install everything you need for development.
+- Running `pnpm i` in the app's root directory will install everything you need for development.
-- Rename indexOLD.js to index.js.
-- In src/index.js comment the code for the axios call & switch the `exports.module` to an `export default` by switching the comments at the bottom of the file

 ### Development Server

-- `yarn start` will run the app's development server at [http://localhost:3000](http://localhost:3000), automatically reloading the page on every JS change.
+- `pnpm start` will run the app's development server at [http://localhost:3000](http://localhost:3000), automatically reloading the page on every JS change.
-- `yarn gulp` will proxy the server to [http://localhost:3001](http://localhost:3001), compile the SCSS and automatically reload the page on every SCSS change

 ### Building

-- `node_modules/babel-cli/bin/babel.js src --out-dir lib` will transpile the js to es5 in the /lib folder.
-Then copy the styles folder into the /lib folder

-   To create a development build, set the `NODE_ENV` environment variable to `development` while running this command.
+- `pnpn run build` will create a release build in the dist directory

-- `yarn run clean` will delete built resources.
+- `pnpn run clean` will delete built resources.

 [npm-badge]: https://img.shields.io/npm/v/feedback-popup.png?style=flat-square